 This project is a 100-site park in Aptos, CA, about 1/4 mile from the Pacific Ocean.
 The resident group sued the owner for failure to maintain the park .
 PMC was able to negotiate the purchase of the park using a loan from HUD/FHA.
+The original loan was guaranteed by HUD/FHA and was a 40-year, fixed rate, fully amortizing loan for about $5,600,000.
 About 85% of the residents give up rent control to buy their share.

 This project is a 46-site park near Corvallis, OR.
 The purchase of this California mobile home park was funded by a first mortgage loan from a conduit lender, combined with resident equity.
 About 75% of the residents participated, most using share loan financing from a regional Non-Profit Lender.

 WORLD MARINE ESTATES (CA) REFINANCE – 2008